 8. Analyzing Arguments

-I even made a video for Media Literacy that can be shown at the beginning of the diagnostic.
+- I created a video for Media Literacy that can be shown at the beginning of the diagnostic.